-Under the Agreement, the maximum future license fees and other contingent payments are US\$1,960,000 and the Company will pay up to US\$12,700,000 in milestones on each product developed plus royalties.
+The agreement was amended on August 8, 2012 to adjust the future license fees and other contingent payments.
+Under the amended agreement, the maximum future license fees and other contingent payments are US\$2,010,000 and the Company will pay up to US\$12,700,000 in milestones on each product developed plus royalties.